Skip to content

 For many people, low levels of thyroid hormone (a condition referred to as hypothyroidism) are the problem.
 Some of the symptoms of hypothyroidism include:

-When blood tests show a dip in thyroid hormone levels, thyroid hormone replacement therapy drugs such as levothyroxine, are very commonly prescribed.
+When blood tests show a dip in thyroid hormone levels, thyroid hormone replacement therapy drugs, such as levothyroxine, are very commonly prescribed.

-Growing evidence suggests thyroid hormone replacement is over-prescribed, and may even increase a patient’s risk of mortality.
+Growing evidence suggests thyroid hormone replacement is over-prescribed and may even increase a patient’s risk of mortality.

 Those that clearly have low thyroid levels (hypothyroidism) benefit from this medical treatment, however, the problem may lie in those who may have only a few, mild symptoms of hypothyroidism and come back with borderline test results, known as subclinical hypothyroidism.
 This may occur in older adults in particular.

 Studies show that people aged 65 and over who have been given thyroid replacement therapy have an increased risk of death.
-Due to the many changes that naturally begin to occur in older adults such as sleep changes and increased inflammation, natural dips in thyroid levels may occur.
-Thyroid replacement medication in these cases may not be necessary and if taken may override said changes, therefore causing further complications.
+Due to the many changes that naturally begin to occur in older adults, such as sleep changes and increased inflammation, natural dips in thyroid levels may occur.
+Thyroid replacement medication in these cases may not be necessary and, if taken, may override said changes, therefore causing further complications.

 Why thyroid medication may not be the best solution